mingliangwsu/WSU_BPA/VIC-CropSyst/Simulation/Scenario/Testruns/readme.txt

-For this run, all crops has no rotations, i.e. all crop is single crop.
+For this run, all crops has no rotations, i.e. all crop is single crop (except Alfalfa & Mint, which has 5 year rotation).

 Procedure for setting certain gridcell level simulations ( steps 1-8):